XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus.md

 _Figure 2: XRP Ledger Sequence and History_

-A ledger instance is identified by its _ledger index_, <a href="#footnote_1" id="footnote_from_1"><sup>1</sup></a>, also called a _sequence number_.
-Ledgers are numbered incrementally.
-If the current ledger is N, the previous was N-1 and the next is N+1.
-The N+1 ledger is produced by applying a set of transactions to ledger N. For any ledger index, there may be several candidate versions with slightly different contents, but only one version can become validated; the others are discarded.
+A ledger version has two identifiers.
+One identifier is its _ledger index_, also called a _sequence number_.
+Ledger versions are numbered incrementally.
+For example, if the current ledger version has ledger index of 100, the previous has ledger index 99 and the next has ledger index 101.
+The other identifier is a _ledger hash_, which is a digital fingerprint of the ledger's contents.

+As servers propose transactions to apply to the ledger, they may create several candidate ledger versions with slightly different contents.
+These candidate ledger versions have the same ledger index but different ledger hashes.
+Of the many candidates, only one can become validated.
+All the other candidate ledger versions are discarded.
+Thus, there is exactly exactly one validated ledger hash for each ledger index in history.

 User level changes to the ledger are the results of transactions.
 Examples of [transactions](transaction-formats.html) include payments, changes to account settings or trust lines, and offers to trade.
 Each transaction authorizes changes to the ledger and is cryptographically signed by an account owner.
 Transactions are the only way to authorize changes to an account, or to change anything else in the ledger.